-The initial sample of enterprises to be surveyed is chosen by means of stratified sampling without replacement in the database of the Annual Enterprise Survey (Enquête Annuelle d'Entreprise: EAE).
-Most of the sample- which is an enterprise panel-is maintained from one Building Survey to the next.
-However, owing to economic developments (death or restructuring of enterprises) and the need to preserve a sample of adequate size, the sample is regularly updated.
+The initial sample of wholesalers to be surveyed is chosen by means of stratified sampling without replacement from the Annual Enterprise Survey (Enquête Annuelle d'Entreprise: EAE).
+Most of the sample-which is an enterprise panel-is maintained from one Wholesale-Trade Survey to the next.
+However, owing to economic developments (death or restructuring of enterprises) and the need to preserve a sample of adequate size, the sample is updated periodically.

-The Building Survey sample is thus partially replaced once a year, using identical procedures from year to year.
-The sampling frame is the latest available Annual Enterprise Survey.
-For the replacement, we calculate a theoretical sample of 3,000 enterprises, using a stratified sampling technique that combines two criteria: (1) "enterprise size" measured by workforce size (number of salaried employees) and (2) "sector".
+The Wholesale-Trade Survey sample is thus partially replaced once a year, using identical procedures from year to year.
+The sampling frame is always the latest available Annual Enterprise Survey.
+For the replacement, we calculate a theoretical sample of 4,000 enterprises, using a stratified sampling technique that combines two criteria: (1) "enterprise size" measured by workforce size and (2) "sector".